wemake-services/meta/_rsdp/billing.md

 ## Adjustments

 We pay our developers as salaries only half of the money you pay us.

+We spend the other half on our internal needs: paying for bugs, reviews, servers, etc.
-That's how we make money as a company.
+And that's how we make money as a company.
+We also take a part of this money as a profit.

 But this is not a secret for anyone.